New Zealand smelt

-Species description
+Description

 Retropinna retropinna are elongated silver green fish with clear fins, just larger than palm size.
 Smelt can be identified by the adipose fin, a small fleshy nub, located halfway between the dorsal fin and the tail.
 Scales, a forked tail and a distinct "cucumber smell" are other ways of distinguishing Smelt from other species.
 There are two species of smelt in New Zealand, the common smelt and Stokell's smelt which can only be told apart by the size and number of scales.
 The length of a common smelt is between 8 and 13 cm.

-New Zealand range
+Distribution and habitat

 Common smelt are widespread in North Island waterways, but are less common in the South Island (Stokell's smelt are only found on the central east coast of the South Island).
 Smelt are found in coastal seas and estuaries as well as in freshwater streams as far as they can migrate.
 While common smelt are not a climbing species, they are good swimmers and have been found up to 220 kilometres inland at an altitude of 150m.

-Habitat preferences
+Habitat

 Smelt are sensitive to stress which means they have a narrow range of preferred conditions.
 Smelt live in waters between 15 and 17 degrees Celsius although they have been known to cope with temperatures up to 27 degrees.
 Smelt prefer waters with a pH of 8–9 and low levels of sedimentation.

 There are records of smelt being both non-diadromous (land-locked) as well as anadromous (fish that spend most of their life cycle in saltwater, returning to freshwater only to breed).
 The Department of Conservation (2015) reports that smelt live in large shoals in estuaries, spending most of their lives at sea, but returning to freshwater as adults in the summertime.
 They also report that smelt can be found in lakes and lowland rivers, which is confirmed by NIWA, which states that smelt are a widespread indigenous freshwater fish.